Tessa’s Recipe Rundown

 - In a medium bowl, stir together the flour, hot chocolate mix, baking powder, cinnamon, and salt.
 Set aside.

 - In a large bowl, use an electric mixer to beat the butter, granulated sugar, and brown sugar on medium-high speed until well-combined and smooth, about 2 minutes.
 Add the egg and egg yolk and beat until combined.
 Add the vanilla extract.
+Scrape down the sides and bottom of the bowl with a rubber spatula.
 On low speed, gradually add the flour mixture.
 Fold in the chocolate chips with a rubber spatula.
 Chill for about 1 hour, or until the dough is no longer sticky.

 - Meanwhile, preheat the oven to 350°F. Line baking sheets with parchment paper.